 Or even worse: Sometimes QA & testing activities showed that the product was not working for the target group.

-More agile QA.
+More agile Software Quality Assurance

 The agile movement helped a lot.
 And although there’s still a lot of room left for a more agile approach to QA, agile testing established a continuous collaboration between development and QA teams.
 And it makes sure throughout the entire project that QA efforts are undertaken.